 ‘The Killing Curse,’ Ron murmured.

 ‘Speak up, Weasley,’ Moody growled.
 ‘You’re correct.
 The Killing Curse.
 It cannot be deflected or magically blocked; its only survivor is Mr Potter.’
-Professor Moody stared at Harry and his scar as if Voldemort himself was about bubble out of his face, then screwed the jar lid back on.
+Professor Moody stared at Harry and his scar as if Voldemort himself was about bubble out of his face and screwed the jar lid back on.

 Good thing he didn’t tell us the incantation for it.
-Malfoy and his lackeys would be out practicing it on small animals before the end of the day.
+Malfoy and his lackeys would be out practising it on small animals before the end of the day.

 ‘Blimey,’ Ron whispered.
 ‘That was an intense lesson.’

 ‘The lesson has not ended, Mr Weasley.’
 Professor Moody tucked the jar of spiders back under his desk.
 ‘There is a very lengthy chapter on hex-deflection in the text I recommended for this year, read it before next lesson, either in here or wherever you please.’

 He turned and stomped into his office.
 Harry glimpsed an array looking glasses and mirror-like artefacts before the door slammed shut.

 ‘Come on,’ Hermione tugged at his arm.
 ‘I want to check on Neville.’